rajkorde/ExamGPTCloud/README.md

 ## 1. Project Overview

-ExamGPT is a software solution designed to help users prepare for their exams by automatically generating flashcards and multiple-choice questions from their study materials (PDF files).
-The platform comprises a React-based frontend website and a serverless backend infrastructure on AWS.
-Users can upload their study materials, receive an exam_code, and practice using a Telegram bot that interfaces with the generated content.
+ExamGPT helps users prepare for their exams by automatically generating flashcards and multiple-choice questions from their study materials (eg. PDF files).
+Studying techniques like [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) and [Retreival learning](https://ctl.wustl.edu/resources/using-retrieval-practice-to-increase-student-learning/) are common among students and creating high quality flash cards is a key component of these learning methods.
+There are software solutions like Anki and Quizlet that let students use flash cards effectively, but creating these flash cards is a time consuming process.
+This project attempts to solve that problem using AI.

-## 2. Objectives

-Automate Study Material Processing: Convert user-uploaded PDFs into digestible study aids.
-Provide Interactive Learning: Enable users to practice flashcards and take quizzes via Telegram.
-Ensure Scalability and Reliability: Utilize AWS services to handle varying loads and ensure uptime.
-Maintain Security and Privacy: Protect user data throughout the process.
+In ExamGPT, users goto a [website](https://myexamgpt.com/) and upload the their study material and get an exam code.
+Once ExamGPT is done processing the study material, it sends the user an email signalling completion and detailing next steps.
+Then the user can download [Telegram](https://telegram.org/) and practice using flashcards and multiple choice quizzes using their exam code and the ExamGPT telegram bot.

+The infrastructure is implemented using AWS.
+The frontend is a simple React App hosted as a static S3 website.
+The backend is fully serverless and easily scalable and uses a number of AWS services.

 ## 3. System Architecture